Message Passing Interface: Overview

 At present, the standard has several versions: version 1.3 (commonly abbreviated MPI-1), which emphasizes message passing and has a static runtime environment, MPI-2.2 (MPI-2), which includes new features such as parallel I/O, dynamic process management and remote memory operations, and MPI-3.1 (MPI-3), which includes extensions to the collective operations with non-blocking versions and extensions to the one-sided operations.

 MPI-2's LIS specifies over 500 functions and provides language bindings for ISO C, ISO C++, and Fortran 90.
 Object interoperability was also added to allow easier mixed-language message passing programming.
 A side-effect of standardizing MPI-2, completed in 1996, was clarifying the MPI-1 standard, creating the MPI-1.2.

 MPI-2 is mostly a superset of MPI-1, although some functions have been deprecated.
 MPI-1.3 programs still work under MPI implementations compliant with the MPI-2 standard.

-MPI-3 includes new Fortran 2008 bindings, while it removes deprecated C++ bindings as well as many deprecated routines and MPI objects.
+MPI-3.0 introduces significant updates to the MPI standard, including nonblocking versions of collective operations, enhancements to one-sided operations, and a Fortran 2008 binding.
+It removes deprecated C++ bindings and various obsolete routines and objects.
+Importantly, any valid MPI-2.2 program that avoids the removed elements is also valid in MPI-3.0.

+MPI-3.1 is a minor update focused on corrections and clarifications, particularly for Fortran bindings.
+It introduces new functions for manipulating MPI_Aint values, nonblocking collective I/O routines, and methods for retrieving index values by name for MPI_T performance variables.
+Additionally, a general index was added.
+All valid MPI-3.0 programs are also valid in MPI-3.1.

+MPI-4.0 is a major update that introduces large-count versions of many routines, persistent collective operations, partitioned communications, and a new MPI initialization method.
+It also adds application info assertions and improves error handling definitions, along with various smaller enhancements.
+Any valid MPI-3.1 program is compatible with MPI-4.0.

+MPI-4.1 is a minor update focused on corrections and clarifications to the MPI-4.0 standard.
+It deprecates several routines, the MPI_HOST attribute key, and the mpif.h Fortran include file.
+A new routine has been added to inquire about the hardware running the MPI program.
+Any valid MPI-4.0 program remains valid in MPI-4.1.

+MPI-5.0 is a major update that introduces an Application Binary Interface.
+This allows for increased interoperability of MPI libraries from different MPI vendors, as well as increased performance in containerized environments.

-MPI is often compared with Parallel Virtual Machine (PVM), which is a popular distributed environment and message passing system developed in 1989, and which was one of the systems that motivated the need for standard parallel message passing.
+MPI is often compared with Parallel Virtual Machine (PVM), which was a popular distributed environment and message passing system developed in 1989, and which was one of the systems that motivated the need for standard parallel message passing.
 Threaded shared memory programming models (such as Pthreads and OpenMP) and message passing programming (MPI/PVM) can be considered complementary and have been used together on occasion in, for example, servers with multiple large shared-memory nodes.